 The reason all dentists don't use all-porcelain crowns for front teeth is that the technique for placing them is very demanding and isn't generally taught in dental schools.
 They are translucent, and their color is influenced by the color of the underlying teeth.
 General dentists aren't usually very skilled at color manipulation in these situations.
 Also, placing them requires the use of sophisticated bonding techniques that aren't fully taught in dental schools.
 At mynewsmile.com we recommend that if you want one of these beautiful crowns for your front tooth, have it done by an expert cosmetic dentist such as we have listed on our site.
 See our referral page for referral to an expert cosmetic dentist.

 Here is a photograph of a patient's front teeth.
 One of these teeth is an all-porcelain crown, done by an expert cosmetic dentist in our referral network.
 Can you tell which one it is?
+The crown is on the patient's left lateral incisor, the smaller tooth just to the right of the two larger front teeth in our photograph. |

 The work was done by Dr. Duane Delaune, of Metairie, Louisiana.
 Notice how closely it mimics the appearance of the natural teeth.
 For contact information, see our page of Louisiana cosmetic dentists.